open-edge-platform/.github/profile/README.md

   clusters at scale.
 * [Edge Microvisor Toolkit](https://github.com/open-edge-platform/edge-microvisor-toolkit) is an edge-optimized container host with a minimal footprint, designed to harness the latest Intel silicon capabilities for deploying advanced AI workloads at the edge.
+* [Edge Workloads and Benchmarks](https://github.com/open-edge-platform/edge-workloads-and-benchmarks) are performance-optimized pipelines that leverage the OpenVINO™ toolkit, the GStreamer multimedia framework, and the Deep Learning Streamer (DL Streamer) for validating media and edge AI analytics benchmarks.

 Each repository includes contribution guidelines and templates for reporting issues.